 - Two Thousand Rupee Note

-INR is managed by RBI.
+RBI manages INR.
 This means the regulation and control of INR are taken care of by the Reserve bank of India.
-The government of India, only upon the advice of the RBI, decides on the issue of various denominations of banknotes.
+Only upon the advice of the RBI, the government of India decides on the issue of various denominations of banknotes.
 The RBI manages all the Indian currency-related operations by means of nineteen Issue offices that are located at Belapur, Bangalore, Ahmedabad, Bhubaneshwar, Kolkata, Lucknow, Kanpur, Jammu, Jaipur, Chennai, Hyderabad, Guwahati, Chandigarh, Patna, New Delhi, Nagpur, Mumbai, and Thiruvananthapuram.
 These Issue offices receive new banknotes from the printing presses.
 The New Delhi, Hyderabad, Mumbai, and Kolkata are the first ones to receive coins from the mints.
 The small coins are stocked at the small coin depots and the rupee notes and banknotes at the currency chests.

 Security Issues in INR

-The terrorists take fake currencies into their use for successfully being able to cripple the economy of India and to pave ways for economic terror.
+- The terrorists take fake currencies into their use to successfully cripple India’s economy and pave ways for economic terror.
 Duplicate Indian currency is one of the tactics used by Econo-Jihad of terrorist groups whose only aim is to spread hatred and terrorism all across the globe.
 The neighboring countries send millions of dollars to India for terrorism purposes.
 The involvement of ISI is very prominent in this terrorism racket.

 INR is the official currency for India.
 INR stands for Indian Rupee.
-RBI is the only body that is charged with the responsibility of the issue of currency notes and its circulation.
-Reserve Bank of India Act, 1934 decides the RBI’s role with respect to currency management.
-One rupee coins are the lowest denomination value in India while INR 2000 is the highest denomination value in the country.
-The government of India came up with new INR 500 and INR 2000 notes a few days after demonetization that has various security features to disallow duplication of the same.
+RBI is the only body charged with the responsibility of the issue of currency notes and its circulation.
+Reserve Bank of India Act, 1934, decides the RBI’s role with respect to currency management.
+One rupee coin is the lowest denomination value in India, while INR 2000 is the country’s highest denomination value.
+India’s government came up with new INR 500 and INR 2000 notes a few days after demonetization that has various security features to disallow duplication of the same.